dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 - Common name(s) to use, what if there are a number of options (regional vs 'official' names)? how to deal with multiple languages (display feature in Andes)?
 Efforts are underway in Canada (General Status of Species TermiumPlus), but are inadequate for marine species.
 DFO could contribute and resolve many.

 - demo of worms R package to extract taxonomic hierarchy from WORMS.
 Maintenance of hierarchy could be with periodic queries to WoRMS, not done manually.

+- Should Andes contain a list of _all_ species, or only those for which there are records of observation in our collective regions?

 ## Expected outcomes